 - European frameworks: introducing youth policy frameworks and their political intentions;

 - Exploring dilemmas inherent in youth policies, from local through to European level;

 - Reflecting on the outcomes of the learning process and developing ideas for follow-up activities.

 Developing strategies for intervention in respective realities

-The practice phase in between the two residential events allowed participants to try and verify chosen elements from intervention strategies they developed.
-This phase foresaw
+The practice phase in between the two residential events allows participants to try and verify chosen elements from intervention strategies they developed.
+This phase foresees:

 - communication on the progress and discussion on the various steps envisaged;

 - peer-learning and exchange within the country teams and among them;

 - the creation of newsletters about the current developments in youth policy in each country represented and in Europe at large;